 May you give with love.
 Not only will you make the world a more beautiful place, but you will lift your own spirits as well.

-And may you receive your gifts with graciousness.
+And may you receive with graciousness.
 Practice the art of appreciating what you are offered, rather than imposing your will on the world.

 Tags: gratitude Mental Wellness Mindfulness